ericoporto/ags-manual-wiki/File.md

 system which is accessible by and shared by all users.
 The example of their use is below.

-Example:
+Examples:

+    File.Open("$INSTALLDIR$/game.dat", eFileRead);
-    File.Open("$SAVEGAMEDIR$/game.dat", eFileWrite);
+    File.Open("$SAVEGAMEDIR$/userinfo.txt", eFileWrite);
+    File.Open("$APPDATADIR$/scoretable.dat", eFileAppend);

 **IMPORTANT**: For security reasons, if you open the file for writing, then you can ONLY work with files in either `$SAVEGAMEDIR$` or `$APPDATADIR$` locations.
 An attempt to write file in `$INSTALLDIR$` will result in failure, and *null* is returned.
-An attempt to write file into relative path without specifying any location tag will make AGS to automatically remap such path into `$APPDATADIR$`.
-This is done for backwards-compatibility.
-On other hand, if you open file for writing using an absolute path, or relative path that points to location outside of game directory, it will automatically be rejected, and *null* is returned.
+Similarily, if you try to open a file for writing using an absolute path, or relative path that points to location outside of the game directory, it will be automatically rejected, and *null* is returned.

-**NOTE:** You **MUST** close the file with the Close function when you have finished using it.
+**IMPORTANT**: An attempt to write file into relative path *without specifying any location tag* will make AGS automatically remap such path into `$APPDATADIR$`.
+This is done for backward compatibility.
+To ensure that your script does exactly what you want, please use location tags.

+`File.Open` returns a File* pointer, which you should store in a variable of that type.
+You may then use that pointer to perform reading or writing operations.
+After finishing work you should close the file with the `Close` function.
 There are only a limited number of file handles, and forgetting to close the file can lead to problems later on.

-**NOTE:** Open file pointers are not persisted across save games.
-That is, if you open a file, then save the game; then when you restore the game, the File will not be usable and you'll have to open it again to continue any I/O. The safest practice is not to declare any global File variables.

 Example: